brevzin/cpp_proposals/2011_pipeline/pipeline.md

 a [lazy] range as output.
 There is a whole other class of algorithms that does not have this particular shape, but still would be quite useful to have pipeline syntax for.
-Conor Hoekstra, in his CppNow talk entitled Algorithm Intuition [@Hoekstra], presented a problem which boiled down to checking if a string had at least 7 consecutive 0s or 1s.
+Conor Hoekstra, in his CppNow talk entitled Algorithm Intuition [@hoekstra], presented a problem which boiled down to checking if a string had at least 7 consecutive 0s or 1s.
 One way to solve that using the pipeline syntax would be: